owickstrom/wickstrom.tech/src/posts/2024-05-23-statically-typed-functional-programming-python-312.md

 This list is not exhaustive, but I'm trying to keep this focused.
 Also, I'm intentionally not taking this in the direction of Haskell, with typeclass hierarchies, higher-kinded types, and so on.
 I don't believe cramming such constructs in would benefit Python programs in practice.
+Finally, I won't be talking about effects and hexagonal architecture in this post.

 The examples are all type-annotated and checked with Pyright.
 You could do all of this without static type-checking, as far as I know.